-A total of two write errors, one soft read forward error and one soft read reverse error, are allowed with no hard read errors.
+A total of two write errors, one soft read forward error and one (1) soft read reverse error, are allowed with no hard read errors.

-2.5.3 TMB11/TE10W/N Acceptance Test Procedure
+2.5.2 TMB11/TE10W/N Acceptance Test Procedure

 This section describes the TMB11/TE10W/N acceptance test procedures.
-The TMB11/TE10W/N is operating correctly when the following tests are complete.
+When the following tests are complete, the TMB11/TE10W/N is operating correctly.

-Instruction Test MAINDEC-11-DZTMA Drive Function Timer MAINDEC-11-DZTME Supplemental Instruction Test MAINDEC-11-DZTMF Multidrive Data Reliability Exerciser MAINDEC-11-DZTMH
+MAINDEC-11-DZTMA

+MAINDEC-11-DZTME

+MAINDEC-11-DZTMF

+MAINDEC-11-DZTMH

 - 1. Run the Instruction test (MAINDEC-11-DZTMA) for one pass, with manual intervention.
 No errors are allowed. - 2.
 Run the Supplemental Instruction test (MAINDEC-11-DZTMF) for one complete pass.
 No errors are allowed. - 3.
 Run the Drive Function Timer (MAINDEC-11-DZTME) for one complete pass.
-No out-of-range errors are allowed.
+No outof-range errors are allowed.

-After running this test, tape the teletypewriter (or terminal) printout to the inside of the front access door for future reference.
+NOTE After running this test, tape the teletypewriter (or terminal) printout to the inside of the front access door for future reference.
 4. Run the Multidrive Data Reliability Exerciser (MAINDEC-11-DZTMH) for one pass on a 731.6 m (2400 ft) tape with the following parameters: